-For eight of the cause-of-death categories shown in table 1-29, autopsies were reported as performed for 50 percent or more of all deaths (Meningococcal infection; Pregnancy with abortive outcome; Other complications of pregnancy, childbirth, and the puerperium; Symptoms, signs, and illdefined conditions; Motor vehicle accidents; Suicide; Homicide and legal intervention; and All other external causes).
-There was one other category for which 40 percent or more of the death certificates reported autopsies.
-Autopsies were reported for only 7.3 percent of the Major cardiovascular diseases.
+For nine of the cause-of-death categories shown in table 1-29, autopsies were reported as performed for 50 percent or more of all deaths (Meningococcal infection; Measles; Pregnancy with abortive outcome; Other complications of pregnancy, childbirth, and the puerperium; Symptoms, signs, and ill-defined conditions; Motor vehicle accidents; Suicide; Homicide and legal intervention; and All other external causes).
+Autopsies were reported for only 7.1 percent of the Major cardiovascular diseases.